AlexvZyl/NativeFramework/README.md

 * GL_LINES & GL_TRIANGLES are being used instead of GL_LINE_LOOP & GL_TRIANGLE_FAN.
 Unsure if this will have an impact on performance.
 * Use the docking branch from ImGUI. ✓
 * Use less draw calls by using less buffers.
 Only draw lines and triangles.
 Will make buffer management more complex. ✓
+* Combine basic and textured rendering to reduce draw calls and shader switching.

 #### Raynhardt
 *